nomasters/killcord/README.md

 $ killcord encrypt
 ```

-This command encrypts your data, saves it into the `payload/encrypted` directory and saves the encryption key to the `killcord.toml` file.
+This command encrypts your data, saves it to `payload/output.kil` and saves the encryption key to the `killcord.toml` file.

 to test that they payload will decrypt properly, use: